 increase interest in anti-bribery measures for every country

-This Initiative comes 10 years after the entry into force of the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions , one of the world’s most effective anti-corruption instruments, and the only one focused directly on foreign bribery.
+The launch of the Initiative came 10 years after the entry into force in 1999 of the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, one of the world’s most effective anti-corruption instruments, and the only one focused directly on foreign bribery.

 Who is part of the Initiative?

-All 40 State Parties to the Anti-Bribery Convention—including all 34 OECD member countries plus Argentina, Brazil, Bulgaria, Colombia, Russia and South Africa—are part of the Initiative.
+All 41 Members of the OECD Working Group on Bribery—including all 34 OECD member countries plus Argentina, Brazil, Bulgaria, Colombia, Latvia, Russia and South Africa—are part of the Initiative.

 OECD’s longstanding fight against foreign bribery